thacherhussain/build-my-mac/README.md

 To use your computer comfortably during setup:

+- double check that your operating systems is up to date
+- dock updates
   - remove all permanent dock items (right click to remove launchpad from dock)
-- trackpad > turn on tap to click
   - update the dock placement and show/hide dock
   - turn off show recent applications in dock
+- trackpad > turn on tap to click
 - change the desktop background to something nice
-- Add at least your personal email to the Internet Accounts in System Preferences
+- add at least your personal email to the Internet Accounts in System Preferences
-- double check that your operating systems is up to date
-- turn off hot corners
+- turn click on desktop to hide apps off
+- Finder > View > Show Path Bar
+- Finder > Settings > Advanced > deselect “Show all filename extensions”
 - bump up time on lock screen/display sleep

-After Setup:

-- change password to something more secure (and put it in 1Password)
-- turn back up time to sleep display
+- turn Off Guest User

 ## Xcode

-Download Xcode from the AppStore
+Download Xcode, TestFlight, and Apple Developer from the AppStore

 Open Xcode to see/accept any additional requirements or install any additional components